alexferl/echo-casbin/README.md

 client doing the request is allowed to use these roles, this is beyond the scope of this middleware.
 A function can be defined with the `RolesHeaderFunc` config to do the validation.

 The default way the middleware gets the roles is from the key `roles` on the `echo.Context`.
-In a production environment, another middleware running before this one would validate the client's identity and set their roles on the context so this middleware can access them.
+In a real application, another middleware running before this one would validate the client's identity and set their roles on the context so this middleware can access them.